 It is the goal of this institution to abide by all government restrictions regulating the import and export of seed.
 It is assumed that the receiving institution, in placing an order, is in compliance of any local regulations.
 Organizations and individuals should therefore contact the Agricultural or Plant Health authorities in their country to check on any restrictions before ordering seed.

-We would appreciate receiving any germination data obtained on seeds from our collection.
-In addition, errors in identification should be brought to our attention.
+The Garden would appreciate receiving any germination data obtained on seeds from our collection.
+In addition, any error in identification should be brought to our attention.
 This will help us monitor and maintain the highest standards in our Seed Storage and Index Seminum Program.

 Other Sources of Native Seed